Karim797/employee-attrition-prediction/README.md

 # 🏆 Final Model Selection

-**Logistic Regression with SMOTE** was selected as the final deployment model because it provided the best overall balance between **Recall and F1-score** for this imbalanced employee attrition classification problem.
+Logistic Regression with SMOTE was selected as the final deployment model because it achieved the best balance between Recall and F1-score for this imbalanced employee attrition classification problem.

-Although **Decision Tree** achieved a higher Recall score, Logistic Regression with SMOTE demonstrated more stable and balanced performance, making it a more reliable choice.

-Additionally, it offers:
+Since predicting employee attrition is a recall-sensitive business problem, correctly identifying employees at risk of leaving is more important than maximizing overall accuracy alone.

+Compared with other evaluated models, Logistic Regression with SMOTE delivered the most balanced and reliable performance while maintaining strong interpretability and efficient deployment characteristics.

+Advantages of this model include:

-- Better interpretability
+- High interpretability for HR decision-making
-- Lower risk of overfitting
+- Lower risk of overfitting compared with complex tree-based models
-- Faster prediction speed
+- Fast prediction speed
-- Lower computational cost
+- Low computational cost
-- Better suitability for real-world HR deployment
+- Strong suitability for real-world HR deployment
 ---

 # 🙏 Acknowledgment